LLNL/AutoParBench/README.md

    sudo ./run.sh
  ```

+ To run all scripts of this framework together is necessary to have ICC installed on your
+ local machine.
+This repository provides a docker image to the other tools, however, is
+ necessary to have a license of ICC.

   ## Checking the results

 This repository has a tool evaluation dashboard, it can be access using the link [Tool Evaluation Dashboard](https://github.com/gleisonsdm/AutoParBench/blob/master/reports/Tool-Evaluation-Dashboard.md).